-How to Auto-Forward Gmail Messages in Bulk - Digital Inspiration
+How to Auto-Forward Gmail Messages in Bulk

 - Here we’ll define a filter and you can have one or more conditions.
 For instance, select a Gmail label from the dropdown, specify something in the subject field and any emails inside that label with those words in the subject line will be auto-forwarded.

 - You can specify more conditions by using Gmail search operators in the Advanced Criteria window.
-For instance, say newer_than:2d has:attachment to:me and only newer email addressed to you containing attachments will be auto-forwarded.
+For instance, say newer_than:2d has to and only newer email addressed to you containing attachments will be auto-forwarded.

 - Finally specify the email address where these messages will be forwarded and create the rule.
 By default, the add-on will forward only the first email message in a thread but if you wish to forward every single message, choose ‘Forward Full Conversation’.